IslasGECI/geci-pythontex-data/README.md

 With Pythontex Tools we can write titles, links and descriptions from our data directly to Latex.

 ## Example of use
-To use this module is needed to import it on our LaTeX reports that we are working on.
+To use this module it is necessary to import it on our LaTeX report that we are working on.

+### To import
 ```
 \begin{pycode}

 import pythontex_tools as ptt
-data_information = '../data/raw/nidos_busqueda_aves_marinas/datapackage.json'

 search_nests_datapackage = '../data/raw/nidos_busqueda_aves_marinas/datapackage.json'